jquast/ucs-detect/docs/sw_results/GnomeTerminal.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *xfce4-terminal* measures width 1.
+  while *Gnome Terminal* measures width 1.

-.. _xfce4terminalzwj:
+.. _GnomeTerminalzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *xfce4-terminal* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *Gnome Terminal* appears to be **None**, this is from a summary of the following
 results: